 Caffeine lovers usually support their views by talking about caffeine’s various advantages, which generally includes the following:

 Research shows that caffeine helps to increase the metabolic rate and helps to burn calories.
 According to the International Journal of Obesity, it increases energy expenditure by 4-5% and oxidation of fat by 10-16%.

-Theoretically, caffeine has some suppressive effect upon appetite, which may reduce the desire to eat.
+Theoretically, caffeine has some suppressive effect upon appetite. (reduces the desire to eat).

 REDUCE RISK OF KIDNEY STONE:

 A study conducted on 217,883 people showed that the ones who consumed caffeine had a 26% lower risk of kidney stones.